wyeworks/blog/source/_posts/2015-06-22-how-to-build-rails-5-api-only-and-ember-application.markdown

 }
 </pre>

-Luckily, we have an additional adapter shipped with Active Model Serializer in 0.10.0.rc2, which gives us more flexibility.
+Luckily, we have some adapters shipped with Active Model Serializer in 0.10.0.rc2, giving us a lot of flexibility.
 In particular, we need to pick a JSON format matching our Ember application.
 We can achieve that selecting a format that works well with the Ember's RESTAdapter.
 The main requirement specified by the RESTAdapter is the presence of the **root object's key** as part of the JSON payload, as it is explained in the [Ember RESTAdapter documentation](http://guides.emberjs.com/v1.10.0/models/the-rest-adapter).
 It means we want to serialize a Todo item like this:

 <pre>
 {